insys-icom/M3_Container/doc/Install_Virtualbox.md

 ===================
 Normally you will always log in as "user" via VirtualBox console or via SSH (ssh user@192.168.1.3) and use the build scripts of the mounted repository, so you will most likeley cd to /home/user/src and use the scripts there.
 Get more info about the directories and files there from the document "/home/user/src/doc/Directories_and_files.md".
 Examples:

-* Compile a single open source project, here: busybox
+* Compile a single open source project, here: mcip
 `> cd /home/user/M3_Container`
-`> ./oss_packages/scripts/busybox all`
+`> ./oss_packages/scripts/mcip all`
 If downloading the sources fails (no net connection, wrong default route, no DNS server) you will have to download the sources manually and store it in "oss_packages/dl".

 * Compile all content for a complete container, here: a small container with telnetd and init from busybox